p0nch0d3v/scrum-poker/README.md

 # scrum-poker-nest-preact

-Sscrum Poker created with Nestjs and Preact
+Scrum Poker created with Nestjs and Preact